Roger-Rached-ozz961/notepadcache-dumper/README.md

 This project is licensed under the **MIT License**.
 Feel free to use and modify.

 ## 👤 Author
-Roger
+Roger Rached

 ---

+⚠️ Disclaimer
-⚡ **Disclaimer:** This tool is for educational and recovery purposes only.
-Use responsibly!
+This tool is intended for educational and recovery purposes only.
+It should be used responsibly and ethically.

+Unauthorized access to system files may violate privacy laws.
+The author is not responsible for any misuse, data loss, or system issues caused by this script.
+Use this tool only on systems you own or have explicit permission to analyze.
+By using this software, you accept full responsibility for any actions taken with it.